suhasgr02/assessment-01-Data-Cleaning-and-Preprocessing-/README.md

 ## 📁 Dataset

-- The dataset used (`your_file.csv`) should be a raw CSV file containing real-world inconsistencies such as:
+- The dataset used ('/content/marketing_campaign.csv') should be a raw CSV file containing real-world inconsistencies such as:
   - Missing values
   - Duplicate rows
   - Inconsistent formatting